yinghli/Azure-P2S-VPN/README.md

 Azure Point to Site (P2S) VPN with RADIUS Authentication
 ========================================
-Azure networking release their P2S VPN support on MAC OS and EAP-MSCHAPv2 authentication. <br>
+Azure networking release P2S VPN support on IKEv2 and RADIUS authentication. <br>
 Now P2S VPN support both SSTP and IKEv2, authentication support both certificate and RADIUS. <br>
 This documentation will describe how to setup P2S VPN with EAP authentication. <br>
 We will use Windows Server 2016 NPS and FreeRADIUS as RADIUS server. <br>